ASchneidman/odml_labs/lab3/lab3-quantization.md

     pip3 install torch-1.8.0-cp36-cp36m-linux_aarch64.whl
     ```
 4. Try changing the model to `mobilenet_v3_large` and set `quantize=False`.
 (Note that `quantize=True` may fail due to unsupported operations.)
 What happens?

+The model classified the dog as a bluetick which is the correct breed of the dog.

 5. Try to use this to quantize your models.
 If you're feeling lost and/or you're unable to get this to work on your model [here is a tutorial on using dynamic quantization on a fine-tuned BERT](https://pytorch.org/tutorials/intermediate/dynamic_quantization_bert_tutorial.html) and [here is one quantizing an LSTM language model](https://pytorch.org/tutorials/advanced/dynamic_quantization_tutorial.html).
 6. Any difficulties you encountered here?
 Why or why not?

+We're unable to quantize our models on device because the setup we used was very fragile and dependent on torch audio which is included in our docker image.

+We were able to quantize on our local device however.
+The only challenge was overwriting torch's load function becuase s3prl's loading functionality loaded onto GPU by default.

 3: Model size
 ----